 LAN security, Filezilla, ULA, TD-W9980, Engineering

-- While doing the thing above, I encountered once again totally misleading and horrible absolute lie error messages.
-If I give link local address to Filezilla, without specifying interface, the error message says that I've given invalid port number.
+While doing the thing above, I encountered once again totally misleading and horrible absolute lie error message.
+If I give link local address to Filezilla, without specifying interface (called scope with IPv6 ll), the error message says that I've given invalid port number.
 Invalid port number my ....
 BLEEP!
 Lies, lies, lies.
 Ok, but yeah, sure.
 It works just fine when everything is configured correctly.
 And of course allowed user login using ssh-ed25519-key.

 IPv6 - I'm well aware that instead of using link local addresses, it's recommended to use Unique Local Address (ULA) addressing in general.
 But in this case, having just TCP connection over local Ethernet / IPv6 is just fine to use link-local addresses.
 If you're using static global addresses those are of course fine, when properly firewalled.
 That's the usual way of dealing with IPv6.
 It's naturally different story if you've got something like large number of sensors or servers, which aren't supposed to be accessible from the Internet.
 Then using ULA is totally logical, and secure bridge between the public addressing and back-end systems.
 Whatever that is, is is data aggregator, port forwarding, traditional proxy and so on, list goes on.